 Removal and Impoundment

-(a) vwor causing damage to the wharf, med at or adjacent to the wharf, or to some other area of the wharfc
+(a) Where a vessel, chattel or object is occupying the wharf, or causing damage to the wharf, or is moored at or adjacent to the wharf, or to some other area of the wharf, contrary to this Bylaw, a Village employee or Village contractor is authorized to:

-vv
+relocate the vessel, chattel or object; or

+remove and impound the vessel, chattel or object.

-Any v, chattel or object removed and impounded under section 7 may be recovered by the owner upon presenting proof of ownership and upon payment in full of all costs and expenses incurred by the Village in removing and impounding the v, chattel or object and restoring the wharf to its former condition plus a fee of $100.00, $25.00 per day for storage in the case of vs, chattels or objects stored on Village property.
-In the case of work performed by the Village’s employees equipment, the owner shall pay the Village’s current charge-out rate for such work.
+Any vessel, chattel or object removed and impounded under section 7 may be recovered by the owner upon presenting proof of ownership and upon payment in full of all costs and expenses incurred by the Village in removing and impounding the vessel, chattel or object and restoring the wharf to its former condition plus a fee of $100.00, plus $25.00 per day for storage in the case of vessels, chattels or objects stored on Village property.
+In the case of work performed by the Village’s employees or using Village equipment, the owner shall pay the Village’s current charge-out rate for such work.

-After the expiration of 90 days from the date the v, chattel or object is removed and impounded under section 7, if the owner of the v, chattel or object removed and impounded has not claimed the v, chattel or object and paid the costs, expenses and fees levied in accordance with this Bylaw or if the owner cannot be identified after reasonable efforts, the Village may sell the v, chattel or object at a public auction or initiate a court action to recover its costs, expenses and fees.
+After the expiration of 90 days from the date the vessel, chattel or object is removed and impounded under section 7, if the owner of the vessel, chattel or object removed and impounded has not claimed the vessel, chattel or object and paid the costs, expenses and fees levied in accordance with this Bylaw, or if the owner cannot be identified after reasonable efforts, the Village may sell the vessel, chattel or object at a public auction or initiate a court action to recover its costs, expenses and fees.

-If the v, chattel or object removed and impounded under section 7 is not purchased at a public auction, the Village employee or Village contractor may dispose or cause to be disposed of the v, chattel or object to the Village dump or any other place approved by the of Village of Slocan and the expenses incurred in the removal and disposal, less the proceeds (if any) of disposal, shall be recoverable as a debt due to the Village from the owner of the v, chattel or object.
+If the vessel, chattel or object removed and impounded under section 7 is not purchased at a public auction, the Village employee or Village contractor may dispose or cause to be disposed of the vessel, chattel or object to the Village dump and the expenses incurred in the removal and disposal, less the proceeds (if any) of disposal, shall be recoverable as a debt due to the Village from the owner of the vessel, chattel or object.

 Offences and Penalties